 A Riemannian manifold of finite dimension is locally CAT(0) (or is nonpositively curved in the sense of Alexandrov) if and only if it has nonpositive sectional curvature.
 The same result is also true in infinite dimension and a proof can be found in \cite[Theorem IX.3.5]{MR1666820}.
 We refer to \cite{MR1744486} for generalities about CAT(0) spaces.

-\begin{proposition} If $(M,g)$ is a Riemannian symmetric space of noncompact type then $M$ is simply connected, the exponential map at any point is a diffeomorphism and $M$ is CAT(0). \end{proposition} \begin{proof}Assume $(M,g)$ is a Riemannian symmetric space of noncompact type and consider its universal covering $\widetilde{M}$.
-This universal covering has a natural structure of Riemannian manifold turning the projection $\pi:M\to\widetilde{M}$ into a Riemannian covering.
-In that way $\widetilde{M}$ is simply connected and is locally CAT(0) since $M$ is locally CAT(0).
-The space $\widetilde{M}$ is a CAT(0) space thanks to Cartan-Hadamard theorem \cite[Theorem II.4.1]{MR1744486}.\\
+\begin{prop} If $(M,g)$ is a Riemannian symmetric space with nonpositive sectional curvature and no local Euclidean factor then $M$ is simply-connected, the exponential map at any point is a diffeomorphism and $M$ is CAT(0). \end{prop} \begin{proof}Consider the universal cover $\widetilde{M}$ of $M$.
+This universal cover has a natural structure of Riemannian manifold turning the projection $\pi:M\to\widetilde{M}$ into a Riemannian covering.
+In that way $\widetilde{M}$ is simply-connected and is locally CAT(0) since $M$ is locally CAT(0).
+The space $\widetilde{M}$ is a CAT(0) space thanks to Cartan-Hadamard theorem \cite[Theorem II.4.1]{MR1744486}.

 Choose $\tilde{x},\tilde{y}\in\widetilde{M}$.
 The projection of the geodesic segment between $\tilde{x}$ and $\tilde{y}$ is a (locally minimizing) geodesic segment between $x=\pi(\tilde{x})$ and $y=\pi(\tilde{y})$.
 Let $f_t$ be the isometry $\sigma_{x_t}\circ\sigma_x$ where $x_t$ is the point at distance $td(\tilde{x},\tilde{y})/2$ from $x$ on the previous segment and $t\in[0,1]$.
 Let $(F_t)_{t\in[0,1]}$ be a lift of $(f_t)_{t\in[0,1]}$ such that $F_0=$Id.
 Remark that $t\mapsto F_t(\tilde{x})$ is a lift of the geodesic segment from $x$ to $y$ and since $F_0(\tilde{x})=\tilde{x}$, this is the geodesic from $\tilde{x}$ to $\tilde{y}$ and thus $F_1(\tilde{x})=\tilde{y}$ .
-Since $\pi$ is a Riemannian covering, we observe that $F_t$ is an isometry of $\widetilde{M}$ for any $t\in[0,1]$.\\
+Since $\pi$ is a Riemannian covering, we observe that $F_t$ is an isometry of $\widetilde{M}$ for any $t\in[0,1]$.

 For $\gamma\in\pi_1(M)$ and $t\in[0,1]$,